PeeperLab/CopywriteR/README.md

 - [ ] Remove is.na from plotCNA function
 - [ ] Check why sex chromosomes are not plotted
-- [ ] Change ENCODER to allow custom bins?
+- [ ] Change CopywriteR to allow custom bins?
 - [ ] Remove potential to overwrite existing folders and files
 - [ ] Compile into bioConductor package
 - [ ] Make names consistent and apply Rlint to code